-Every Singapore instrumentation engineer learns the three pressure measurement reference types eventually.
-Some learn it in university.
-Others learn it when they specify the wrong sensor for a process application and spend a week troubleshooting readings that don't match the physics.
-Pressure measurement in Singapore's industrial sector spans a remarkable range — from the sub-Pascal differential pressures in cleanroom HEPA filter monitoring to the hundreds of bar in hydraulic and high-pressure process systems at Jurong Island.
+Every Singapore instrumentation engineer learns the three pressure measurement reference types eventually, some in university, others when a wrong sensor choice costs a week troubleshooting readings that don't match the physics.
+Pressure measurement in Singapore's industrial sector spans a remarkable range, from the sub-Pascal differential pressures in cleanroom HEPA filter monitoring to the hundreds of bar in hydraulic and high-pressure process systems at Jurong Island.
 The fundamentals don't change across this range, but the engineering choices do.
 Browse our pressure meter range and calibrators to see what's available for your application.

 Gauge pressure references local atmospheric pressure as zero.
-When you check a compressed air line and the gauge reads 7 bar, that's 7 bar above atmospheric pressure — the air in the line is at approximately 8.013 bar absolute.
+When a compressed air line gauge reads 7 bar, that's 7 bar above atmospheric, so the air in the line is at approximately 8.013 bar absolute.
 Tyre pressures, boiler pressures, hydraulic system pressures, and compressed gas cylinder pressures are virtually always expressed as gauge pressure.

 The catch: Singapore's atmospheric pressure varies with altitude and weather.
-At sea level, standard atmospheric pressure is 101.325 kPa (1.01325 bar).
-A gauge pressure reading on Jurong Island and the same reading on a factory at 50 metres elevation differ by approximately 0.6 kPa in absolute terms — trivial for most applications, significant for precision gas density calculations.
+At sea level, standard atmospheric pressure is 101.325 kPa.
+A gauge reading on Jurong Island and the same reading on a factory at 50 metres elevation differ by approximately 0.6 kPa in absolute terms, trivial for most applications, significant for precision gas density calculations.

-Absolute pressure references zero vacuum as its baseline.
-Used in applications where the physics requires an absolute reference — vapour pressure calculations, atmospheric science, boiling point determination, and vacuum system monitoring.
-A vacuum chamber at 10 mbar absolute is at 10 mbar above a perfect vacuum — or equivalently, about 1013 mbar below atmospheric pressure.
+Absolute pressure references zero vacuum as its baseline, used where physics requires an absolute reference: vapour pressure calculations, atmospheric science, boiling point, and vacuum system monitoring.
+A vacuum chamber at 10 mbar absolute is 10 mbar above a perfect vacuum, or equivalently about 1013 mbar below atmospheric.
 Semiconductor and electronics manufacturing in Singapore uses absolute pressure extensively in vacuum process chambers.

 Key Stat

-In Singapore's commercial buildings, differential pressure-based flow measurement across chilled water coils accounts for a significant portion of BMS monitoring points.
-A systematic ±5% error in ΔP sensors translates to approximately ±10% error in calculated flow (because flow is proportional to the square root of ΔP), leading to significantly wrong energy calculations and ACMV system optimisation decisions.
+In Singapore's commercial buildings, differential pressure-based flow measurement across chilled water coils accounts for a significant share of BMS monitoring points.
+A systematic ±5% error in ΔP sensors translates to approximately ±10% error in calculated flow, since flow is proportional to the square root of ΔP, leading to significantly wrong energy calculations and ACMV optimisation decisions.

 The sensing technology must match the application.
 Singapore's industrial and commercial sectors use several dominant sensor types:

-The classic mechanical pressure gauge — a curved oval-section tube that straightens under pressure, moving a needle across a graduated scale.
-No power required, extremely robust, suitable for process pressures from 0.6 bar to thousands of bar.
+The classic mechanical pressure gauge: a curved oval-section tube that straightens under pressure, moving a needle across a graduated scale.
+No power required, extremely robust, suitable for pressures from 0.6 bar to thousands of bar.
 Used extensively in Singapore's manufacturing and process industries for local indication at pumps, compressors, and pipelines.

-Limitations: no electrical output for data logging or BMS integration; subject to vibration-induced wear; accuracy typically ±1–2% full scale.
-For applications requiring electronic integration, use a pressure transducer instead.
+Limitations: no electrical output for logging or BMS integration, subject to vibration wear, accuracy typically ±1–2% full scale.
+For electronic integration, use a transducer instead.

-The dominant technology for electronic pressure measurement.
-A diaphragm deforms under pressure; strain gauges bonded to the diaphragm produce a resistance change proportional to pressure; bridge circuitry converts this to a 4–20 mA or 0–10V output.
-Excellent for process control, BMS integration, and data logging.
-Available in gauge, absolute, and differential variants.
-Accuracy typically ±0.1–0.5% full scale on industrial-grade units.
+The dominant technology for electronic pressure measurement: a diaphragm deforms under pressure, strain gauges bonded to it produce a resistance change proportional to pressure, and bridge circuitry converts this to a 4–20 mA or 0–10V output.
+Excellent for process control, BMS integration, and data logging; available in gauge, absolute, and differential variants, accuracy typically ±0.1–0.5% full scale.

-Used primarily for low-range differential pressure measurement (Pa to mbar range) in HVAC clean room and precision laboratory applications.
-A diaphragm moves between capacitive plates, changing capacitance proportional to differential pressure.
-Very high accuracy at low pressures.
+Used primarily for low-range differential pressure measurement (Pa to mbar range) in HVAC, cleanroom, and precision laboratory applications.
+A diaphragm moves between capacitive plates, changing capacitance proportional to differential pressure, giving very high accuracy at low pressures.
 Singapore's pharmaceutical cleanrooms, semiconductor fabs, and BSL2/BSL3 containment laboratories use capacitive ΔP sensors for room pressure cascading control.

 Pro Tip

-When selecting a pressure range for a transducer, target your operating point at 50–70% of full scale — not at 90% and not at 20%.
-At very high percentage of full scale, you lose the headroom to detect overpressure events.
-At low percentage, you're sacrificing resolution and operating in the region of highest relative uncertainty.
+When selecting a pressure range for a transducer, target your operating point at 50–70% of full scale, not 90% and not 20%.
+At high percentage of full scale, you lose headroom to detect overpressure events; at low percentage, you sacrifice resolution and operate in the region of highest relative uncertainty.
 The 50–70% rule applies to all pressure measurement technologies.

-Singapore's manufacturing facilities consume enormous volumes of compressed air — typically 5–8 bar for general industrial applications, 10–16 bar for high-pressure applications.
-Pressure monitoring at compressor outlets, after dryers, and at point-of-use serves both quality (verifying adequate supply pressure) and energy efficiency (identifying pressure drops that indicate leaks or restriction).
+Singapore's manufacturing facilities consume enormous volumes of compressed air: typically 5–8 bar for general use, 10–16 bar for high-pressure applications.
+Pressure monitoring at compressor outlets, after dryers, and at point-of-use serves both quality (verifying adequate supply pressure) and energy efficiency (identifying leaks or restriction).
 For ISO 50001 energy management, pressure measurement at key system points is a monitoring requirement.

-Singapore's omnipresent central HVAC systems use chilled water at 6–12°C supply, distributed at 4–7 bar through building pipework.
-Pressure differential across air handling units determines chilled water flow through the coil — which determines cooling capacity.
-BMS integration via 4–20 mA pressure transducers provides continuous monitoring.
-Annual calibration of these transducers is part of the M&E maintenance program that any SS 591 or BCA Green Mark assessment will examine.
+Singapore's central HVAC systems use chilled water at 6–12°C supply, distributed at 4–7 bar through building pipework.
+Pressure differential across air handling units determines chilled water flow through the coil, and thus cooling capacity.
+BMS integration via 4–20 mA pressure transducers provides continuous monitoring, and annual calibration of these transducers is part of the M&E maintenance programme any SS 591 or BCA Green Mark assessment will examine.

 Singapore's precision manufacturing, plastic injection moulding, and metal forming facilities use hydraulic systems at pressures from 100 to 700 bar.
-Pressure measurement in these applications requires gauges and transducers rated for the full potential system pressure with appropriate safety factors.
-Pressure relief valve settings must be regularly verified — a relief valve that opens at 15% above setpoint instead of 10% above setpoint may not seem critical until a hydraulic line fails.
+Pressure measurement in these applications requires gauges and transducers rated for the full potential system pressure with appropriate safety factors, and relief valve settings must be regularly verified.
+A relief valve opening at 15% above setpoint instead of 10% may not seem critical until a hydraulic line fails.

-Facilities under the Pressure Vessels and Unfired Pressure Vessels under the Pressure Vessels Act must have pressure instrumentation that is accurate and maintained.
-Pressure relief devices (PRVs, safety valves) must be tested and certified periodically.
-The pressure gauges and transmitters on pressure vessel installations must be calibrated and the calibration records retained for inspection by MOM.
+Facilities under the Pressure Vessels Act must have pressure instrumentation that is accurate and maintained.
+Pressure relief devices (PRVs, safety valves) must be tested and certified periodically, and gauges and transmitters on pressure vessel installations must be calibrated, with records retained for MOM inspection.

 Watch Out

-Never assume a pressure gauge is accurate simply because it was new when installed.
-New gauges may have experienced shipping shock or thermal shock between the factory in Germany or Japan and a Singapore installation.
-Always verify a new pressure gauge against a calibrated reference before commissioning it in a critical application.
-Our calibration lab can perform incoming inspection calibration on new pressure instruments.
+Never assume a gauge is accurate simply because it was new when installed.
+New gauges may have experienced shipping or thermal shock between the factory overseas and a Singapore installation.
+Always verify a new gauge against a calibrated reference before commissioning it in a critical application.
+Our calibration lab can perform incoming inspection on new pressure instruments.

-Pressure calibration in Singapore references the national pressure standard maintained by A*STAR's National Metrology Centre.
-The calibration chain flows from NMC primary standards through SAC-SINGLAS accredited calibration labs (like Unitest Instruments) to field reference standards and then to installed process instruments.
+Pressure calibration in Singapore references the national standard maintained by A*STAR's National Metrology Centre.
+The calibration chain flows from NMC primary standards through SAC-SINGLAS accredited calibration labs, like Unitest Instruments, to field reference standards and then to installed process instruments.

-For most industrial applications, a calibration chain of two links above the instrument being calibrated is the minimum: the process instrument is calibrated against a field reference standard (deadweight tester or precision digital pressure reference), which is itself calibrated at an accredited laboratory.
-The Fluke Calibration pressure calibration products — including the 700 series pressure modules and the PPCH precision pressure controller — are the reference instruments used in Singapore's accredited pressure calibration labs and high-end field calibration work.
+For most industrial applications, a calibration chain of two links above the instrument is the minimum: the process instrument is calibrated against a field reference standard, itself calibrated at an accredited laboratory.
+The Fluke Calibration pressure calibration products, including the 700 series pressure modules and the PPCH precision pressure controller, are the reference instruments used in Singapore's accredited calibration labs and high-end field work.

-Pressure measurement in Singapore's industrial sector is technically mature — the sensor technologies are well understood, the calibration infrastructure is in place (with SAC-SINGLAS accredited labs providing traceable calibration), and the regulatory framework is clear.
-The engineering challenge is not understanding the physics — it's making the right technology selection for each specific application, maintaining calibration discipline across large instrument populations, and integrating pressure data effectively into BMS, SCADA, and digital twin systems.
-Get these three things right and your pressure measurement programme pays its way in process optimisation, energy savings, and maintenance efficiency.
+Pressure measurement in Singapore's industrial sector is technically mature.
+The sensor technologies are well understood, the calibration infrastructure is in place, with SAC-SINGLAS accredited labs providing traceable calibration, and the regulatory framework is clear.
+The engineering challenge isn't understanding the physics, it's the right technology selection for each application, maintaining calibration discipline across large instrument populations, and integrating pressure data effectively into BMS, SCADA, and digital twin systems.
+Get these right and your programme pays its way in process optimisation, energy savings, and maintenance efficiency.
 Get them wrong and you're running your facility on data you can't trust.
-For pressure measurement instruments, calibration references, and accredited calibration services, Unitest Instruments is Singapore's specialist resource.
+For pressure measurement instruments, calibration references, and calibration services, Unitest Instruments is Singapore's specialist resource.

 What is the difference between gauge, absolute, and differential pressure?